enonic/lib-static/README.md

 Sets up and returns a resource-getter function.

-Can be used in three ways:
+Can be used in four ways:

+`const getStatic = libStatic.static();`

 `const getStatic = libStatic.static(root);`

 `const getStatic = libStatic.static(root, options);`

-`const getStatic = libStatic.static(optionsWithRoot);`
+`const getStatic = libStatic.static(optionsMaybeRoot);`

 The getter function `getStatic` takes the [XP request object](https://developer.enonic.com/docs/xp/stable/framework/http#http-request) as argument, determines the asset path from that, and returns a [response object](#behaviour) for the asset.
 In practice: any path after the controller's own access path is postfixed after the `root` - see below.
 If the asset path contains `..` in such a way that it points outside of `root`, an error will occur.

 <a name="static-params"></a>
 #### Params:
-- `root` (string): path to a root folder where resources are found.
+- `root` (string, optional): path to a root folder where resources are found.
 This string points to a root folder in the built JAR.
 Using `..` in the `root` string will throw an error.
+If `root` is missing (or an empty string) both as a string argument or as an attribute in a `options` object, the default behaviour is to point to a _/static_ folder (in the JAR, or _build/resources/main/static_ in dev mode) and serve assets from there.
     - Note: _"a root folder in the built JAR"_ is accurate, but if you think JAR's can be a bit obscure here's an easier mental model: `root` points to a folder below and relative to the _build/resources/main_.
 This is where all assets are collected when building the JAR.
 And when running XP in [dev mode](https://developer.enonic.com/docs/enonic-cli/master/dev#start), it actually IS where assets are served from.
 Depending on specific build setups, you can also think of `root` as being relative to _src/main/resources/_.
 - `options` (object, optional): add an [options object](#options) after `path` to control behaviour for all responses from the returned getter function.
-- `optionsWithRoot` (object): same as above, an [options object](#options) but when used as the first and only argument, this object _must_ include a `{ root: ..., }` attribute too - a root string same as above.
+- `optionsMaybeRoot` (object, optional): same as above, an [options object](#options).
+But when used as the first and only argument, this object _may_ also include a `{ root: ..., }` attribute too - a root string same as above.
 This is simply for convenience if you prefer named parameters instead of a positional `root` argument.
 If both are supplied, the positional `root` argument is used.

 #### Example: